-Short term disability pays you benefits when you are disabled from working.
+The primary purpose of short term disability is to pay you benefits when you are disabled from working.
 When you suffer an injury at work that keeps you from working, workers compensation pay you benefits for that disability.

 Can I get short term disability benefits for a work related injury?

 If your short term disability policy excludes workers compensation injuries, then it will be difficult for you to get short-term disability benefits under that contract if you have a work-related injury.
-But, you should be able to receive workers’ compensation benefits.
+But, you should still receive workers’ compensation benefits.

 Now, most short term disability policies do not necessarily exclude work-related injuries.
-Instead, they usually provide a credit or offset that is taken when you receive workers compensation benefits.
+Instead, they often provide a credit or offset for workers compensation that is taken by the short term disability insurance company.